SamuelSwartzberg/flashcardifying_text_temp/inf.md

 App shortcuts is the webdev name for the set of actions that are shown e.g. when you long press on a launcher icon on android

+##### icons

+Icon fonts map unicode characters from the private use areas to vectors/images Icon fonts are most often applied via css classes. the most common icon font is font awesome.

+###### icon packs

+An icon pack is a set of aesthetically united icons. octicons|icons used on github

 #### actions

 ##### window snapping